specklesystems/speckle-docs-OLD/user/quickstart.md

 :::

-This will guide you thorough:
+This will get you thorough:

 - downloading [Speckle Manager](https://speckle-releases.ams3.digitaloceanspaces.com/manager/SpeckleManager%20Setup.exe) - the one stop solution for account and connector management
 - adding your account
 - creating your first stream

 See additional ways to add your account in [Speckle Manager](/user/manager.md#adding-account)

 ## Web